 Welcome to Ho Chi Minh City and welcome to Vietnam!
 These 10 days are going to change your life, we promise you that and the gateway to it all starts by looking out for a big sign with your name on it in arrivals.
 No dramas with taxis or public transport, no lost in translation directions.
 Just sit back and relax as we whisk you away to our Ho Chi Minh hotel and to meet the rest of your TruFam (that’s what we call our tour groups, you’ll soon understand why) and your TruNinja for the trip (that’s what we call our tour guides, because they are very special peeps).
 Dinner, drinks and introductions tonight, for tomorrow at all begins in earnest.

-City Orientation & visit war museum
+City walking tour & visit war museum

 BAMBOO BASKET BOAT TRIP